 Will vaccination be mandatory for workers in the care sector?

-Following a consultation in April 2021, the Government has announced that from October, vaccination will be compulsory for all workers in English care homes regulated by the Care Quality Commission.
+Following consultation in April 2021, the Government has announced that from October, vaccination will be compulsory for all workers in English care homes regulated by the Care Quality Commission.

 This will be enshrined in legislation, meaning that care home employers will be able to rely on a legislative basis for dismissing employees who refuse the vaccine unless they are medically exempt.
 Together with this, there will be further consultations regarding mandatory vaccination for NHS workers and domiciliary carers.